I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_power_control_complete.md

 ## Members

-`BytesReturned`

-[in] The size, in bytes, of the result data stored by the driver in the output buffer.
-For more information about this buffer, see the description of the <b>RequestContext</b> member.

 `DeviceHandle`

 [in] A PEPHANDLE value that identifies the device.
 The PEP supplied this handle in response to a previous <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186849">PEP_DPM_REGISTER_DEVICE</a> notification.